nonetheless/gorm-migrate/README.md

 ```
 ## Use Migration
 ### Code migrate Demo
-With the tool you can get the code template like:
+With the tool you can get the code template:
 ```go
 func run(db *gorm.DB) error {
 	//TODO add version update sql